Manuelamoss/MEAN-Project/README.md

-# Project_Module_4
+# MEAN-Project
-This project is part of the MEAN/MERN Stack Developer Path at SAP Portugal.
-The main focus is creating a system for tickets management system using Node, Express, Mongo, JavaScript and Angular.
+This project is part of my studies to became a MEAN Stack Developer.
+The main focus is creating a system for tickets management system using Mongo,Express, Angular and Node.

 ## Prerequisites
 Make sure you have these installed